A flash fiction story by Brian Robinson.

 I always run in my dreams.
 I never try to hide.
 That’s fatal.
 And trust me, I can run.
 Provided a get a good head start, I can literally outrun almost any monster and keep it up for miles upon miles.
 This gives me a measure of comfort in my dreams.
 But if the way ahead is blocked, or if I run down a blind alley, that’s a totally different matter.

-She looked up at the Dream Catcher hanging above my head and she smiled.
+My wife looked up at the Dream Catcher hanging above my head and she smiled.
 As I settled down to sleep, I could tell she was pleased.
 I wasn’t about to burst that blessed bubble.

 It was night.
 It’s always night.
 There was murder in the air.
 People were running towards me, shouting.
 I knew something bad had happened.
 I thought I heard someone shout out, “Acid attack!”
 Then, a man drenched in blood darted in front of me.
 Women ran screaming in all directions.
 As was my habit, I turned and ran too.